 Honors & Awards

-Dylan Bednarczyk joined the Nebraska men’s tennis program as a highly sought-after recruit, and added a high level of talent and determination to the team.
-Bednarczyk paced the Huskers with 10 singles victories this season, including a team-best three Big Ten victories.
+Bednarczyk joined the Nebraska men’s tennis program as a highly sought-after recruit, and added a high level of talent and determination to the team.
+Bednarczyk paced the Huskers with 10 singles victories, including a team-best three Big Ten victories.
 Bednarczyk played all of his matches out of the top two spots for the Huskers.
-One of the top young players in Canada, Bednarczyk made an instant impact in the Husker lineup in the spring of 2017, earning four doubles victories with three different teammates, and all four victories from the No. 1 spot.
+Bednarczyk made an instant impact on the Husker lineup in the spring of 2017, earning four doubles victories with three different teammates, and all four victories from the No. 1 spot.

 Off the court, Bednarczyk earned a spot on the Tom Osborne Citizenship Team.